lucastvms/lucastvms.github.io/_posts/2019-10-21-data-structure-introduction.md

 A **Data Structure** (DS) is a way of organizing data so that it can be used effectively.

 ## Why Data Structures?
-They are essential ingredients in creating fast and powerful algorithms.
++ They are essential ingredients in creating fast and powerful algorithms.

-They help manage and organize data.
++ They help manage and organize data.

-They make code cleaner and easier to understand.
++ They make code cleaner and easier to understand.

+It makes the difference between a OK product and an outstanding one.

+## Abstract Data Types vs. Data Structures

+### Abstract Data Type
+An **Abstract Data Type** (ADT) is an abstraction of a data structure which provides only the interface to which a data structure must adhere to.

+The interface dos not give any specific details about how something should be implemented or in what programming language.

+It remembers a mode of transportation.
+If we want to go from point A to point B we can do it many ways (DS): biking, walking by car.
+In the end, to mask the process (ADT) we just put in the points A and B.

 ### H3 Heading